slightlynybbled/weibull/readme.md

-# Temporary Disclaimer

-I (slightlynybbled) forked this repository - including the readme - and I am currently modifying the library along with the readme to improve useability.
-The below contains artifacts from the original readme that were written by the original author.
-Where I have modified the library, I have modified the readme to reflect those changes.

-As I advance in refactoring the library into a more complete and useable package, I will eventually replace all of the text of the readme with appropriate substitutions and remove this temporary disclaimer.

 # Weibull Reliability Overview

 This is a rough collection of Weibull analysis and test design classes.
 The three primary classes are the `Analysis`, `Design`, and `Weibayes`.
+Most users will want to use the `Analysis` and `Design` classes.

 ## Weibull Analysis